Spearin/fccw-docs/docs/userguides/map-construction/getting-started.md

 To create the map, we are going to need the following tools and assets (in addition to the Flashpoint Campaigns game):

-§ QGis, version 2.x, x64 for Windows (*not the version 3.x series*).
+- QGis, version 2.x, x64 for Windows (*not the version 3.x series*).
 2.18 is the latest 2.x version.

-§ QGis style presets files for elevation, map elements and print composition; they preset match the colors, thickness and resolution expected by the Flashpoint Map Values Scanner.
+- QGis style presets files for elevation, map elements and print composition; they preset match the colors, thickness and resolution expected by the Flashpoint Map Values Scanner.

 When using a computer connected to the Internet, it is recommended to download QGis and download and install the plug-ins the ‘normal way’.
 See sections 3.1 and 3.2.

 When using a computer that is not connected to the Internet, please install QGis and the plug-ins from the installer files made available.
 See sections

-## Online: Downloading and Installing QGis
+## Online: Downloading and InstallingQGis

 The QGis 2.18 downloads are available from the QGis download folders:   <https://download.qgis.org/downloads/>